ogotaiking/data-visual-web-framework/README.md

     yarn config set registry 'https://registry.npm.taobao.org'

-## Security Setup
+## 2. Security Setup
-Consider NodeJS bind  80/443 port must request *sudo* may have some security issues.
+Consider NodeJS bind  80/443 port must request *sudo*.
+It may have some security issues.
-We use nginx as a proxy server. the following setups is setting Nginx as Proxy.
+We use nginx as a proxy server. the following steps is setting Nginx as Proxy.

 ### Install nginx: